mildideas/hibiki/README.md

 ## How to set up your macOS installer USB drive and OpenCore bootloader

-This guide assumes you're on a Mac, you have `git` installed, and you have a 16GB+ USB drive handy
+This guide assumes you're on a Mac, you have `git` installed, and you have a 16GB+ USB drive handy.

 * Open `Terminal.app`, located in `/Applications/Utilities/` (almost everything in this guide requires copy/pasting terminal commands)
 * Download macOS installer from the App Store